 - A mobile food cart must have the cart's name and operator's address on each side of the exterior in letters at least 3 inches high.

 Items Required for Mobile Food Establishment Plan Review

-Submit all the following materials to Washtenaw County Environmental Health.
-Most of the documents are Word documents that you can open and type to enter your information, then print and submit.
+Submit all the following materials to the Washtenaw County Environmental Health Division.
+Many of the documents are Word documents that you can open and type to enter your information, then print and submit.

 See the Plan Submittal Instructions (PDF) for helpful information.

 - Mobile Plan Review Application and Fee (PDF)

 - Mobile Plan Review Worksheet and Standard Operating Procedures (SOPs)

 - Drawing/Photos/Layout of the Cart and Equipment Specification Sheets